Squarespace vs ShowIt vs Wix vs WordPress: Choosing the Right Website Platform for Your Service Business

 Verdict:

-Good for starting out on tight budget.
-Plan to upgrade to Squarespace within 1-2 years as business grows.
+• Plan to upgrade to Squarespace within 1-2 years as business grows.

-WordPress (For Those Needing Custom Features)
+WordPress: For Those Needing Custom Features

 Best For: